What to Expect When Scuba Diving in Fiji & Exploring Coral Reefs

 The mention of coral reefs generally brings to mind warm climates, colorful fishes and clear waters.
 However, the reef itself is actually a component of a larger ecosystem.

 They are the foundation of marine ecosystem, housing tens of thousands of marine species.
-Many divers come to Paradise Taveuni just to witness the excellent soft coral blooms.
+Many experienced scuba divers come to Paradise Taveuni just to witness the excellent soft coral blooms.

 The nutrient rich waters promise plenty of pelagic fish species when diving in Taveuni.